zranndts/unit-flex/README.md

 from unitflex import length, speed, time
  # Convert 12 mach to km/h
 a = speed.convert(12, "mach", "km/h")

 # Convert 18 years to seconds using delim, prec and format paramaters
-b = time.convert(18, "year", "second", delim="default", prec=2, format="tag")
+b = time.convert(18.5, "year", "second", delim="default", prec=3, format="tag")

- # Converting 12.0504 nanometers to centimeters using `engineering mode` to obtain a highly accurate result — ideal for outputs with many decimal places.
+# Converting 12.0504 nanometers to centimeters using `engineering mode` to obtain a highly accurate result
 c = length.convert(12.0504, "nm", "cm", format="raw", prec=12, mode="engineering")
 ```

 The folder structure of this project is organized for clarity and scalability.
-The main package, `unitflex`, contains individual modules for each category of conversion (such as `length.py`, `mass.py`, `data.py` and `temperature.py`).
+The main package, `unitflex`, contains individual modules for each category of conversion (such as `length.py`, `mass.py`, `data.py`, `temperature.py and other modules unit`).
 In addition, there are directories for usage examples and test scripts, which help demonstrate the library's capabilities and ensure consistent performance through future updates.

-Upcoming features planned for unitflex include conversion of area, volume, time or even conversion with scientific units such as electric current, thermodynamic, amount of substance, luminous intensity, frequency, and more.
+Upcoming features planned for unitflex include conversion of area, currency or even conversion with scientific units such as electricity, energy, power, force luminous intensity, frequency, and more.
 While external contributions are currently limited as the library is in its early development stage, feedback and suggestions are more than welcome and encouraged.

 Unitflex is released under the MIT License, which allows you to freely use, modify, and distribute the library as long as the original license is included.
 For more information about usage, structure, and licensing, please refer to the LICENSE file included in this repository.